 In Mars and Cobalt Kinetic official submission, which has been in the works since early 2019, purportedly meets all of the U.S. Army’s existing NGSW requirements.
 According to American Rifleman, that means the standard fire control and handling characteristics of the service’s current small arms, a magazine well capable of handling the Army’s new intermediate 6.8mm cartridge, and a fresh long-recoil system ripped from the Browning Auto-5 shotgun would be a greatest addition and innovation.

-The rifle should became available in a civilian version in 2020.
+The rifle should become available in a civilian version in 2020.
 It will be interesting to see how it going to implement new technologies and U.S. Army requirements.